Burlington Street (Hamilton, Ontario): Today

 Bunge is an oilseed processing plant and Canada's largest canola processor.
 It has crushing facilities in Altona and Harrowby, Manitoba; Fort Saskatchewan, Alberta; and Nipawin, Saskatchewan in addition to the processing plant in Hamilton.
-The Hamilton plant serves food manufacturers, the biodiesel industry and farmers in Ontario & Quebec.
+The Hamilton plant serves food manufacturers, the biodiesel industry and farmers in Ontario and Quebec.

 As the largest steel manufacturing city in Canada and home of the two Steel giants; Stelco and Dofasco where 60% of all the steel in Canada is produced.
 It is the steel and metals manufacturing Capital of Canada.
-In the last decade, Hamilton's heavy industry reached a stable level, Stelco has returned to profitability and on August 26, 2007 United States Steel Corporation acquired Stelco for $38.50 (Canadian) in cash per share, owning more than 76 percent of Stelco's outstanding shares.
+In the last decade, Hamilton's heavy industry reached a stable level, Stelco has returned to profitability and on August 26, 2007, United States Steel Corporation acquired Stelco for $38.50 (Canadian) in cash per share, owning more than 76 percent of Stelco's outstanding shares.
 Dofasco in 1999 was the most profitable steel producer in North America and in 2000 it was the most profitable in Canada.
 It currently has approximately 7,300 employees at its Hamilton plant and produces over four million tons of steel annually, representing about 30% of Canada's flat rolled sheet steel shipments.
 Dofasco was purchased by Arcelor Mittal in January 2006, and in addition to being one of North America's most profitable steel companies, Dofasco has been named to the Dow Jones Sustainability World Index seven years in a row.
 Dofasco's wide range of steel products is sold to customers in the automotive, construction, energy, manufacturing, pipe and tube, appliance, packaging and steel distribution industries.

 National Steel Car, North America's leader in freight and passenger train cars and equipment is based in Hamilton.
 They have been building rail transportation products since 1912.
-National Steel Car won a contract in January 2007 for 1,200 custom-made railcars for TransLoad America, a New Jersey-based waste transport firm.
+National Steel Car won a contract in January 2007 for 1,200 custom-made railcars for TransLoad America, a New Jersey–based waste transport firm.

 Columbian Chemicals Ltd. on 755 Parkdale Avenue North, are manufacturers of carbon black - an agent used to reinforce and extend the life of products made with rubber, giving it durability and strength.
 This includes tires and hoses and plastics such as wire and cable coverings.
 Carbon black is also used in inks and coatings like copier and computer printer cartridges and paints.
 The Hamilton plant was built in 1961 and in 2007 employed 100 people.